matter-labs/vise/crates/vise/README.md

   Prefixes should be separated by a single `_` char.
 - Metrics with a unit should have a corresponding suffix (e.g., `_seconds`).
 This suffix is automatically added to the metric name if you specify its unit; you **must not** specify it manually.
-- Label names should not repeat the metric name and should not include units.
+- Label names should not repeat the metric name.
 - Label values for each label should have reasonably low cardinality.
 - If a label value encodes to a string (as opposed to an integer, integer range etc.), it should use snake_case.
 - Metrics in a `Family` should have uniform meaning.
 If a `Family` can be documented without going into label specifics,